Suntory appoints VP and founding family member Torii as president

-Takeshi Niinami, who took the helm of the family-owned firm in 2014 as its first outsider president, will become chairman and continue to oversee its overseas operations, the company said.
+Takeshi Niinami, who took the helm of the family-owned firm in 2014 as its first outsider president, will become chairman and continue to hold the title of chief executive officer, providing overall support for Torii, the company said.

 Suntory had purchased U.S. spirits company Beam for $16 billion including debt, just months before Niinami became president, marking a major step in expanding its overseas operations.